GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 **NOTE**: This UI is only available for DirectX and Vulkan profiles.

-Context rolling is a hardware feature specific to the GCN graphics architecture and needs to be taken into consideration when optimizing draws for AMD GPUs.
+Context rolling is a hardware feature specific to the RDNA and GCN graphics architecture and needs to be taken into consideration when optimizing draws for AMD GPUs.
 Each draw requires a set of hardware context registers that describe the rendering state for that specific draw.
 When